-Directors

-A Sage Director (Non-executive chairman)

-K Bischoff Director (Managing Director) (Appointed 21 March 2011) (Resigned 28 November 2011)
+Directors A Sage M Gwynne P Kelly K Bischoff Director (Non-executive chairman) Director (Executive) Director (Non-Executive) Director (Managing Director) (Resigned 28 November 2011) Executives E von Puttkammer Company Secretary

-M Gwynne Director (Executive)

-P Kelly Director (Non-Executive)

-S McDonald Director (Non-executive) (Resigned 3 December 2010)

-Executives

-E V Puttkammer Company Secretary

 During the year, the Company had in place and paid premiums for insurance policies indemnifying directors and officers of the Company against certain liabilities incurred in the conduct of business or in the discharge of their duties as directors or officers.
 The contracts of insurance contain confidentiality provisions that preclude disclosure of the premium paid, the nature of the liability covered by the policies, the limit of liability and the name of the insurer.